bloomberg/memray/README.md

 # Native mode

 Memray supports tracking native C/C++ functions as well as Python functions.
-This can be especially useful when profiling applications that have C extensions (such as `numpy` or `pandas`) as this gives holistic vision of how much memory is allocated by the extension and how much is allocated by Python itself.
+This can be especially useful when profiling applications that have C extensions (such as `numpy` or `pandas`) as this gives a holistic vision of how much memory is allocated by the extension and how much is allocated by Python itself.

 To activate native tracking, you need to provide the `--native` argument when using the `run` subcommand: